Period Pain (AKA Period Cramps) - FAQs

 - Intrauterine device (IUD): a type of contraception made from copper and plastic that fits inside the womb.
 It can also sometimes cause period pain, particularly during the first few months after it’s inserted.

-Worth noting that, if your period pain is caused by an underlying condition, you may also experience:
+Worth noting that, if your period pain is caused by an underlying condition, you may also experience the:

 - irregular periods